cu-mscso/alzheimers-disease-prediction/README.md

 This repository contains the final project for CSCA 5622 - Supervised Machine Learning course.
 The project demonstrates the application of various supervised learning techniques to solve real-world problems.

 ## Project Structure
-- `data/`: Contains datasets used in the project
 - `notebooks/`: Jupyter notebooks with analysis and model implementations
-- `src/`: Source code for model implementations
 - `results/`: Model outputs and evaluation metrics

 ## Getting Started